-In-Network: Dentists and other licensed dental care providers that contract to provide dental services on your dental plan.
-This includes dentists, clinics, health centers, hospitals and medical practices.
+In-Network: Dentists and other licensed dental care providers who contract to deliver dental services on your dental plan.
+This includes dentists and dental clinics.
 Usually, you will pay less out of your own pocket when you receive care from in-network providers.